CounterpartyXCP/Documentation/UI/CLI.md

 * --json-output = display result in JSON format
 * --unconfirmed = allow the spending of unconfirmed transaction outputs
 * --unsigned = print out unsigned hex of transaction; do not sign or broadcast
+* --encoding = the default is auto, which lets counterparty-lib determine optimal encoding (opreturn, pubkeyhash, or multisig)